SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 ```

 And now, let's fill `meson.build` files.
-In order to build a library, we have to use `library` function.
+In order to build a library, we have to use `library()` function.
 Duh.

 ```meson
 calc = library('calc', 'calc.cpp')
 ```

 The first argument is name of the library, followed by 0 or more sources in next arguments.
-There are some options that we can set here using keyword arguments, but we're gonna ignore them for now.
+There are some options that we can set here using keyword arguments, but we're gonna ignore them for now because we don't need any.
 We also save the result of this function to `calc` variable, which we're gonna use later.
-We need to do the same thing for the other module, and the next step is changing our top-level `meson.build` to recognize this dependency.
+We need to do the same thing for the other module, and the next step is modifying our top-level `meson.build` to recognize this dependency.
-Let's remove the `executable` and `test` calls, and call `subdir` instead, to include `lib` directory.
+Let's remove the `executable()` and `test()` calls generated by Meson, and call `subdir` instead, to include `lib` directory.

 ```meson
 project('project_template', 'cpp',